rajesh15194/Churn-Modeling/README.md

 # Churn-Modeling
-Classification of customers based on churn rate
+Implemented different Classification methods and compared the accuracy of the models based on customer churn rate.